 Yet alongside the BJP’s realigning policies in the domestic sphere came a much more muscular assertiveness of India as a global power.
 The most obvious aspect of this more self-confident foreign policy were India’s nuclear tests in 1998.
 But this assertion also took the form of a new economic nationalism that focused on India’s competitiveness in the quickly globalizing world economy and those Indians, including business tycoons, who could aid in that project.
 Nayar (2000) argued that the BJP in power in the 1990s simply redefined swadeshi as national material self-interest in the context of an international economic system with incentives to participate even for poorer nations.
-The BJP, while supporting liberalization, distinguished its approach from Congress by opposing the external dimensions of liberalization, like WTO membership, arguing that foreign trade and investment rules should be used to benefit Indian companies and the Indian economy.
+The BJP of the 1990s, while supporting liberalization, distinguished its approach from Congress by opposing the external dimensions of liberalization, like WTO membership, arguing that foreign trade and investment rules should be used to benefit Indian companies and the Indian economy.

 The Modi government since the 2014 elections has continued the fusion between pro-business development and nationalism.
-Palshikar (2017) has recently argued that the extraordinary success of the Modi-led campaign and the emerging dominant party system lies in Modi’s ability to interweave nationalism with development (and Hindutva), thus inspiring support from both corporate India and an popular electoral support comprised of increasingly united majoritarian elements.
+Palshikar (2017) has recently argued that the extraordinary success of the Modi-led campaign and the emerging dominant party system lies in Modi’s ability to interweave nationalism with development (and Hindutva), thus inspiring both material support from corporate India and popular electoral support from increasingly united majoritarian elements.
 This has been especially effective as the political rhetoric of the current BJP arises from ‘the Gujarat model’ of governance and development under Modi’s tenure as chief minister of that state.
-Jaffrelot (2015) has argued that ‘the Gujarat model’ has meant the deepening of old Gujarati traditions of collaboration between the state and the corporate sector – through the maintenance of low wages and the provision of tax breaks and acquisition of land – to the exclusion of social spending, thus garnering the support of middle class, upper caste constituents while excluding others.
+Jaffrelot (2015) has argued that ‘the Gujarat model’ has meant the deepening of old Gujarati traditions of collaboration between the state and the corporate sector – through the maintenance of low wages and the provision of tax breaks and acquisition of land – to the exclusion of social spending, thus garnering the support of elite and middle class, upper caste constituents while excluding others.
 Virmani has characterized the Modi government’s approach to economics as based on commitments to business as the main driver of growth, the government’s role in establishing corporate-friendly ‘good governance’ environment and the use of public assets to generate national income, thus reducing the need for taxes (Virmani 2015).
 Today’s BJP thus stands in quite stark contrast to its founding.

 This position has significant appeal to the BJP’s core electoral constituencies, among the upwardly mobile forward caste entrepreneurs and professionals – and aspirants – in urban and suburban areas throughout northern and central India.
-Pro-business rhetoric and capitalist competition stands against policies of previous governments to provide public and social sector goods to backward communities; and of course, such policies can garner significant financial support from major conglomerates.
+Pro-business rhetoric and capitalist competition stands against policies of previous governments to provide public and social sector goods to backward communities; and of course, such policies can garner significant financial backing from major conglomerates.
 The pro-business vision also solidifies links between the domestic Indian economy and the powerful and increasingly assertive Indian entrepreneurial communities – of non-resident Indians (NRIs) – abroad (Rajagopal 2000).
 NRIs are attracted to a version of Indian nationalism that allows their support and involvement without compromising the autonomy of their investments.
 Thus recasting economic nationalism solely in terms of economic growth rather than sarvodya has enabled the contemporary BJP to shed many of its increasingly unpopular Gandhian fetters while still claiming a (majoritarian) nationalist mandate, particularly against a fragmented opposition that advocates for minority concerns.

 Conclusion